BestStewDent/BestStewDent/README.md

 ### music

-- I'm into 80's music and music that sounds like it was mad ein the 80's called Synthwave.
+- I'm into 80's music and music that sounds like it was made in the 80's called Synthwave.